What are Ergonomics?

 The average computer user sits at a desk 8 hours a day, 40 hours per week, 2000 hours per year.
 We can’t keep talking about our poor sitting posture without taking action to maintain a safe working environment.
 Reducing risk of injury caused by prolonged sitting is a very attainable goal.
 We just need to make small changes to our daily habits that will create the largest improvements over time.
 Below, I’m going to share a few simple posture cues that are easily actionable, for working both at a sitting or standing desk.

-The 4 main variables I follow to improve my posture are:
+Here are the 4 main variables I follow to improve my posture.

 Sometimes I will work longer if I feel good physically and I’m being productive mentally.
 In that case, working 1 hour in the same position is always the limit for me.
 Then, I take a short break and work in a different position when I return to my computer desk.